 One of the advantages of V-Twin is the compactness of the venue, the fact that you can cover ground quickly or take your time and not miss out on what’s new, and the certainty of an annual renewal of old acquaintances.
 Still, the lack of major new product (save for S&S) intros or innovative marketing applied to old concepts translated into a lack of fresh buzz.

 It’s hard to believe a decade’s passed since Dealer Expo moved 100 miles west — or that it ever could have fit in the cozy confines of the Duke Energy Center.
-What’s even harder to imagine is that the same venue’s now approaching maturity with the single segment v-twin market.connecting business to market
+What’s even harder to imagine is that the same venue’s now approaching maturity with the single segment v-twin market.taking business to market